A Practical Approach to Avoiding Drug-Nutrient Depletions

 - Nutrients stripped from the body by medications can cause depression, anemia, increase osteoporosis and fracture risk, and is the number one cause of non-alcoholic liver failure.

 - Since your doctor isn’t likely going to be the one to tell you this information, you need to educate yourself.

 More people than ever are taking medications.
 In 2017, pharmacies filled more than 4 billion prescriptions.
 Fifty-five percent of Americans now take at least one drug and almost 12% take five or more prescriptions drugs.

-While not an exhaustive list, here are some additional problems caused by specific nutritional deficiencies:
+While not an exhaustive list, here are some problems caused by specific nutritional deficiencies:

-- Low vitamin B12 can cause peripheral neuropathy (numbness and tingling sensation in your hands or feet), anemia and depression.
+- Peripheral neuropathy (numbness and tingling in your hands or feet), anemia and depression: Low vitamin B12

-- Low iron causes fatigue, depression, difficulty processing and retaining information, hair loss and anemia.
+- Fatigue, depression, difficulty processing and retaining information, hair loss and anemia: Low iron

 Most people probably aren’t aware that the number one cause of non-alcoholic liver failure in this country is acetaminophen, which is the active ingredient in Tylenol.
 As an easy-to-get over the counter medication, people in chronic pain are taking like it’s candy.

 How does it cause liver failure?
 It depletes the liver of glutathione.
 Glutathione is a nutrient and antioxidant required by the liver to detoxify Tylenol and many other substances.
 When your body lacks enough glutathione to process toxins (and acetaminophen is a toxin), free radicals that and free radical damage increase.
 This starts a cascade of damage to the liver that can result in liver failure.